Category: Product Review, Polarity of "ActiBiphasic" waveform.

 this record we reviewed the Acti-Biphasic defibrillation waveform employed by CardioLife defibrillators and we explain the reasons why CardioLife TEC-7700 series, CardioLife TEC-5500 series, CardioLife TEC-5600 series, CardioLife TEC-8300 series should be recalled from the market.

-the operating and service manuals of CardioLife Acti-Biphasic
+From advertising material, as well as operating and service manuals of CardioLife Acti-Biphasic

 defibrillators, we know the Acti-Biphasic waveform looks like what is shown in below picture.